Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/_index.md

 Anonymous consumers can freely explore the published products in the Marketplace, but won’t have the ability to subscribe, or any other actions, until they have logged in.

 A *Private marketplace* can be browsed by navigating to the configured Marketplace URL, for example: `http://acme.marketplace.axway.com`.
-Consumers are redirected to a login screen and ask to enter their Platform credentials.
+Consumers are redirected to a login screen and asked to enter their Platform credentials.

+There are two ways of signing up in the Marketplace:

+* A provider invited you into their organization
+* Consumers can self register to the Marketplace and manage their [organization, users and teams](/docs/manage_marketplace/consumer_experience/consumer_organization)

 Once consumers are logged in, they can browse products, subscribe to products, request access and credentials for resource they wants to use, and get [insight](/docs/manage_marketplace/consumer_experience/consumer_insights/) into their API consumption.